rickyngk/innovative_board/README.md

 A project for studying how to use Firebase (100% Firebase-powered app).

 Idea is realy simple.
-User posts his ideas then teamate can vote
+User posts his ideas then teamate can vote.
+More detail: https://www.linkedin.com/pulse/innovation-accounting-action-chris-shayan

 This application includes two components:
 + Web app, in `web` folder